-Learn various methods including ethnographic, structured interviewing, focus groups, content analysis, narrative inquiry, phenomenological studies, case study, observation, historical research, and action research.
+Learn various methods including ethnography, structured interviewing, focus groups, content analysis, narrative inquiry, phenomenological studies, case study, observation, historical research, and action research.
 The workshop includes hands-on instruction in NVIVO.

 Instructor: Dr. Dawn Williams, Department Chair, School of Education